 - SCE updated its System Operating Bulletin (SOB) 322 to reflect lessons learned from past elevated fire weather threats and PSPS events.
 SCE's updates included parameters to make reclosures non-automated and instead apply fast curve settings by fire climate zone.
-This allows SCE to identify certain fire climate zones where wildfire risk is especially high and alter the recloser operations.
-141 SCE plans to implement a Hazard Event Restriction and Management Emergency System for more automation surrounding recloser settings in 2021. - SCE revised its HFRA Hot Work Restriction and Mitigation Measures program to restrict "hot work" 142 within HFRAs and ensure that field personnel are equipped with suppression equipment in the event that an ignition is caused while performing work.
+This allows SCE to identify certain fire climate zones where wildfire risk is especially high and alter the recloser operations.139 SCE plans to implement a Hazard Event Restriction and Management Emergency System for more automation surrounding recloser settings in 2021. - SCE revised its HFRA Hot Work Restriction and Mitigation Measures program to restrict "hot work"140 within HFRAs and ensure that field personnel are equipped with suppression equipment in the event that an ignition is caused while performing work. - SCE implemented a program that restricts or delays field work during elevated fire conditions.141 - SCE provided training to field personnel (both employees and contractors) performing patrols and live field observations prior to 2020 wildfire season.
+SCE plans to refresh this training for all field personnel performing the same types of patrols in 2021. - SCE performed 424 patrols on lines within the HFRA that were affected in a PSPS event before restoring power to those lines, and staffed its Electric Services Incident Management Team (ES IMT) for larger PSPS events.
+In 2021, SCE plans to develop a fully dedicated IMT instead of pooling from existing company-wide resources.
+It plans to increase its Wildfire Infrastructure Protection Team by 18 employees. - SCE developed a PSPS IMT Customer Care Team specific to mitigating customer impact during a PSPS event.
+The PSPS IMT was activated 12 times.
+SCE activated Community Resource Centers (CRCs) 58 times and Community Crew Vehicles (CCVs) 88 times in multiple counties to support of community members during PSPS events.
+Approximately 6,000 customers visited the CRCs and CCVs during the months of May through December 2020 during PSPS activations.
+In 2021, SCE plans on offering community resource centers, community resiliency programs, and customer resiliency equipment.